 He knows each minion by name, they have holiday weeks and love their work.
 Gru is a crowning example of Benevolent Boss.

-He even looked horrified at the sight of the majority of his Minions locked in cages, and acting like a bunch of wild animals in the sequel.
+In the sequel, he even looked horrified at the sight of the majority of his Minions locked in cages, and acting like a bunch of wild animals.